Adapter Journal

 Notes on delivery speed, AI systems, product engineering, and the operational details that separate demos from durable software.

-Twelve Things That Break After Your App Hits $10K MRR
+Twelve Things That Break After $10K MRR

 The product works and the revenue is real.
 Then the edge cases start arriving in bulk.
 Here is what tends to fail first.